laraditz/permission-plus/README.md

 - [ ] Make a more user-friendly UI
 - [ ] Optimize layout for mobile view
 - [ ] Add permission for individual user
+- [ ] Able to change sorting order from UI
 - [ ] Refactor code